Sharkey County, Mississippi: Politics

 Sharkey County is, like the rest of the Mississippi Delta region, heavily Democratic.
 It has voted for the Democratic nominee for president in every election since 1976, and no Republican has broken 40% of the vote since George H. W. Bush in 1988.
+In the 2024 election, Sharkey was the only county in Mississippi that voted more Democratic than in 2020.